 This interestingly named character is Xenophon Overton Pindall (1873-1935), an Arkansas State representative and senator from Arkansas who later became the Acting Governor of his state from 1907-1909.
-Pindall was also a prominent criminal attorney in Little Rock, and returned to practice after leaving the governorship in 1909.
-His life came to an end in rather odd circumstances in 1935 when he accidentely fell from a railroad embankment while taking a walk near the Arkansas River.
+Pindall was also a prominent criminal attorney in Little Rock and returned to practice after leaving the governorship in 1909.
+His life came to an end in rather odd circumstances in 1935 when he accidentally fell from a railroad embankment while taking a walk near the Arkansas River.
 He subsequently struck his head on a pile of rocks during the course of the fall and then had the bad luck of landing in a "steam exhaust pool near a power plant."
 Truly a case of a sad and strange demise!
 The former Governor was 61 years old at the time and a write up on the accident appeared in the Sarasota Florida Tribune a few days following his death and is shown below.

 A sad demise for a great man with a great name.

 You can read more about the life of Xenophon O. Pindall (and several other political figures with that odd first name) in the following article which appeared on the site in July 2011.